kiko-g/feup-esof/README.md

 > [#2 - Automatic testing for every feature](https://trello.com/c/ohe6eE3f/51-as-a-developer-i-want-to-test-automatically-every-feature-of-the-app)

 ### Iteration 5
 Iteration 5 was different from the previous releases since it was not about developping Campus NAV.
-Instead in this iteration we contributed towards an open source project, [Open CX](https://github.com/softeng-feup/open-cx) with a feature of the Campus NAV.
+Instead in this iteration we contributed towards an open source project ([Open CX](https://github.com/softeng-feup/open-cx))with a feature of the Campus NAV app.

 ---
 ## ***Test***